-Put some stock in your portfolio - our database helps you organize your assets and keep your financial records in line.
+Put some stock in your portfolio - our database

 By RUTH K. WITKIN

 THERE'S NO MAGIC FORMULA FOR making a mint on Wall Street, but one thing's for sure: Successful investing hinges on constant vigilance over your holdings.
 In this and next month's sessions, you'll learn how to use a database of fictional stocks to help you exercise that vigilance as well as produce timely reports replete with calculations.